throwaway121998/sysc-4001-assignment-3/README.md

 			Else
 				Print employee id
 	Else if action is DELETE
-		Get input for employee id and send to bookkeeper Else if action is EXIT
+		Get input for employee id and send to bookkeeper Print the result from the bookkeeper
+	Else if action is EXIT
 		Send action to bookkeeper
 		Set running to 0